Elizabeth I: Church settlement

 Elizabeth's personal religious convictions have been much debated by scholars.
 She was a Protestant, but kept Catholic symbols (such as the crucifix), and downplayed the role of sermons in defiance of a key Protestant belief.

 Elizabeth and her advisers perceived the threat of a Catholic crusade against heretical England.
-The queen therefore sought a Protestant solution that would not offend Catholics too greatly while addressing the desires of English Protestants, but she would not tolerate the Puritans, who were pushing for far-reaching reforms.
+The Queen therefore sought a Protestant solution that would not offend Catholics too greatly while addressing the desires of English Protestants, but she would not tolerate the Puritans, who were pushing for far-reaching reforms.
 As a result, the Parliament of 1559 started to legislate for a church based on the Protestant settlement of Edward VI, with the monarch as its head, but with many Catholic elements, such as vestments.

 The House of Commons backed the proposals strongly, but the bill of supremacy met opposition in the House of Lords, particularly from the bishops.
 Elizabeth was fortunate that many bishoprics were vacant at the time, including the Archbishopric of Canterbury.
 This enabled supporters amongst peers to outvote the bishops and conservative peers.
 Nevertheless, Elizabeth was forced to accept the title of Supreme Governor of the Church of England rather than the more contentious title of Supreme Head, which many thought unacceptable for a woman to bear.
 The new Act of Supremacy became law on 8 May 1559.
-All public officials were to swear an oath of loyalty to the monarch as the supreme governor or risk disqualification from office; the heresy laws were repealed, to avoid a repeat of the persecution of dissenters practised by Mary.
-At the same time, a new Act of Uniformity was passed, which made attendance at church and the use of an adapted version of the 1552 Book of Common Prayer compulsory, though the penalties for recusancy, or failure to attend and conform, were not extreme.
+All public officials were forced to swear an oath of loyalty to the monarch as the supreme governor or risk disqualification from office; the heresy laws were repealed, to avoid a repeat of the persecution of dissenters by Mary.
+At the same time, a new Act of Uniformity was passed, which made attendance at church and the use of the 1559 Book of Common Prayer (an adapted version of the 1552 prayer book) compulsory, though the penalties for recusancy, or failure to attend and conform, were not extreme.
+Although 1559 injunctions stated that music was to be "playnelye understanded, as if it were read without singing", more elaborate pieces were allowed at certain times of the day, and the practice of composing Latin motets with Sarum texts continued in the Chapel Royal.

 Marriage question

 From the start of Elizabeth's reign it was expected that she would marry, and the question arose to whom.
 Although she received many offers, she never married and remained childless; the reasons for this are not clear.
 Historians have speculated that Thomas Seymour had put her off sexual relationships.
-She considered several suitors until she was about fifty.
+She considered several suitors until she was about 50 years old.
 Her last courtship was with Francis, Duke of Anjou, 22 years her junior.
 While risking possible loss of power like her sister, who played into the hands of King Philip II of Spain, marriage offered the chance of an heir.
 However, the choice of a husband might also provoke political instability or even insurrection.